Please introduce yourself; what is your name and how long have you been an EA?

 What do you consider to be the most difficult part of your day?

-What skills do you possess that you believe is crucial to your EA role?
+What skills do you possess that you believe are crucial to your EA role?

 What role have you owned, or what experience have you had, that helped shape your EA career?